joestubbs/coe379L-sp25/docs/unit03/hands_on_nn.rst

 especially in multiclass classification problems.
 It normalizes the output of a neural network into a probability distribution over multiple classes, ensuring that the sum of the probabilities of all classes is equal to 1.

+Neural Network Architectures
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+We have a lot of options when designing an ANN.
+How many layers should we use?
+How many perceptrons should each layer have?
+In general, these are complicated questions and there are no simple "recipes" for determining the optimal values.

+However, there are some general guidelines when can use to approach these questions.
+These include answering the following questions:

+1. How complicated and/or sophisticated is the underlying pattern that the model is trying to learn?
+2. How many computational resources are available to the project?
+3. How much data is available for training?
+4. How important is the accuracy of the final model?

+This is where engineering design and tradeoffs come into play.
+More complicated patterns typically require larger neural networks to achieve higher accuracy.
+For example, our task above of classifying an image as 1 of 10 digits is a much simpler task than trying to classify all characters in the Roman alphabet, and that, in turn, is a much simpler task than classifying all characters in Kanji.
+Similarly, trying to classify an image as a cat or a dog is much simpler than trying to classigy any species on the planet.

+Along the same lines, training a larger neural network requires additional computational resources and more high-quality data than a smaller one.

+Finally, for some problems, accuracy is less critical than others.
+Imagine a recommendation system that predicts music that a listener will enjoy.
+It may be less critical that this system achieve a high accuracy as compared to the OCR system used to load non-digitized data into the music catalog.
+Typically, organizations have a finite set of resources and must be careful in how they choose to spend them.

 Model Training
 ^^^^^^^^^^^^^^